The Garden (pastoral station)

 The Garden is a property located 117 km north east of Alice Springs in the Northern Territory of Australia.
 It is run by Andy Hayes.
-The Hayes run both Hereford and Droughtmaster cattle on the 2134 km2 property.
+The Hayes run Droughtmaster cattle on the 2134 km2 property.

 In the 1940s a large poll shorthorn cattle herd was kept on the station.

 In 1965, a portion of land was excised from the pastoral lease and was gazetted as the "Trephina Gorge Scenic Reserve".
 This land was renamed in 1978 as the "Trephina Gorge Nature Park".

-Quad-biking tours currently operate on the station.